alanna-jc/AutoEncoder_Anomaly_Detector/README.md

 <img src="Assets/encoder_cnn.png" width="420" alt="Encoder CNN">

-The 'main' branch of this repo contains the final report on the findings.
+The 'main' branch of this repo contains the final report on the findings and slides of the project presentation.

 ## Objective